About Whitefish

 Category Overview

-Fish is a great source of lysine, which can help prevent or reduce herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can lower inflammation and improve cardiovascular health.
+Fish is a great source of lysine, which can help prevent or relieve herpes outbreaks.
+Fish also contains omega-3 fatty acids, which can reduce inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.Practical Recommendations

 A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
 This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.